ics-software-engineering/play-example-bootstrap/README.md

 Download and install Bootstrap to your project:
   * Modify [project/Build.scala](https://github.com/ics-software-engineering/play-example-bootstrap/blob/master/project/Build.scala) to download webjars and bootstrap libraries (CSS and Javascript) into your project.
+    Note that in order to support integration testing using HtmlUnit, the JQuery version is downgraded to 1.8.3.

 Make Twitter Bootstrap files available within your application:
   * Modify [conf/routes](https://github.com/ics-software-engineering/play-example-bootstrap/blob/master/conf/routes) with a routing for the webjars path.